holoviz/panel/doc/tutorials/intermediate/structure_data_store.md

 ```

 :::{admonition} Note
-Here we declared a `View` class that holds a reference to the `DataStore` as a parameter.
+Here we declared a *base* `View` class that holds a reference to the `DataStore` as a parameter.
 Now we can have any number of concrete `View` classes that consume data from the `DataStore` and render it in any number of ways:
 :::

 ### The App